Stephen Sondheim: Early life and education

 Sondheim was born on March 22, 1930, into a Jewish family in New York City, the son of Etta Janet ("Foxy"; née Fox; 1897–1992) and Herbert Sondheim (1895–1966).
 His paternal grandparents, Isaac and Rosa, were German Jews, and his maternal grandparents, Joseph and Bessie, were Lithuanian Jews from Vilnius.
 His father manufactured dresses designed by his mother.
-The composer grew up on the Upper West Side of Manhattan and, after his parents divorced, on a farm near Doylestown, Pennsylvania.
+Sondheim grew up on the Upper West Side of Manhattan, where he began taking piano lessons at age 7.
+After his parents divorced, he lived on a farm near Doylestown, Pennsylvania.
 The only child of affluent parents living in the San Remo at 145 Central Park West, he was described in Meryle Secrest's biography Stephen Sondheim: A Life as an isolated, emotionally neglected child.
 When he lived in New York City, Sondheim attended the Ethical Culture Fieldston School.
-He spent several summers at Camp Androscoggin.
+He spent several summers at Camp Androscoggin, where Tom Lehrer was a counselor.

 His mother sent him to New York Military Academy in 1940.
 From 1942 to 1947, he attended George School, a private Quaker preparatory school in Bucks County, Pennsylvania, where he wrote his first musical, By George, in 1946.
-From 1946 to 1950, Sondheim attended Williams College.
-He graduated magna cum laude and received the Hubbard Hutchinson Prize, a two-year fellowship to study music.
+After graduating from high school, Sondheim attended Williams College, where he initially majored in mathematics but switched to music after taking a music elective during his first year.
+During his time at Williams, he participated in Cap & Bells, the college's student-run theater group, and wrote his first two full musicals.
+Sondheim graduated magna cum laude in 1950, was inducted into Phi Beta Kappa, and received the Hubbard Hutchinson Prize, which included a two-year fellowship to study music.

-Sondheim traced his interest in theater to Very Warm for May, a Broadway musical he saw when he was nine.
+Sondheim traced his interest in musical theater to Very Warm for May, a Broadway musical he saw when he was nine.
 "The curtain went up and revealed a piano", Sondheim recalled.
 "A butler took a duster and brushed it up, tinkling the keys.
 I thought that was thrilling."

 Sondheim detested his mother, who was said to be psychologically abusive and to have projected her anger from her failed marriage onto her son: "When my father left her, she substituted me for him.
 And she used me the way she used him, to come on to and to berate, beat up on, you see.
 What she did for five years was treat me like dirt, but come on to me at the same time."
 She once wrote him a letter saying that the only regret she ever had was giving birth to him.
 When she died in 1992, Sondheim did not attend her funeral.
 He had been estranged from her for nearly 20 years.